mrcat323/github-searcher/README.md

-# github-searcher
+# github-searcher v0.0.4

 > Search GitHub repositories.
 Project based on Vue JS, created for practicing Vue JS, Vuex

-## 0.0.4-beta
+## v0.0.4 full release
-For now it's *BETA* and it doesn't mean that you shouldn't use it, you have to use it.
-The project was created just for a practice, will be improved step by step.

 ### CHANGELOG: Or what's new
-* Now you can view over 100 repositories per page.
-* You can use pagination (for now it's pager).
+* Problem with pager (pagination thing) fixed
+  * Also problems with its links
+  * Disable and work mode
-* Bugs been fixed.
+* Bugs have been fixed

 ## Get started
 Alright, you just got know what's new here, let's get started with using it.
 After you Sir.